Chair of the Board

 Co-Founder and Executive Director

-Paige’s incisive skills as a businesswoman, spiritual activist, and yogini inspired her work with the Africa Yoga Project organization.
-In 2007, Paige moved to Africa and co-founded the AYP organization, a movement that empowers the youth and women of Kenya to learn, contribute, and change their lives through the transformative power of yoga.
+Paige’s incisive skills as a businesswoman, spiritual activist, and social entrepreneur inspired her work with the Africa Yoga Project organization.
+In 2007, Paige moved to Africa and co-founded the AYP organization, a movement that empowers the youth of Kenya to learn, contribute, and change their lives through the transformative power of yoga.
 With the support of Baron Baptiste and his community, the AYP organization facilitated the first yoga teacher training in Kenya and now employs local youth to teach full-time in their own communities.
-AYP programs offer free classes to over 3,000 students per week, simultaneously building schools and funding education, critical operations, and environmental endeavors.
+AYP programs offer free classes to over 6,000 students per week, simultaneously building schools and funding education, critical operations, and environmental endeavors.

 Pia is a Director at DS Advisors, an investment firm in New York.
 Prior to joining DS Advisors she held roles at The Honest Company, Microsoft and McKinsey & Company.
 Pia is also a director and board member of The DS Foundation, a philanthropic foundation that promotes the use of technology, education and entrepreneurship to improve lives and economic outcomes.
 She is a certified yoga instructor and loves to practice with her parents, who first introduced her to yoga in high school.
 Pia holds a B.A. in Economics from Harvard College and an MBA from Harvard Business School.